Livonia (album): History

 Over time, Ivo and his This Mortal Coil partner John Fryer felt they could actually mix Defever's home recordings into something that 4AD could release, and the album finally appeared in the summer of 1990.
 Due to Ivo and Fryer's contribution, along with other superficial similarities, HNIA were often compared to This Mortal Coil during their early years.

 The recordings originally consisted of Defever providing the bulk of the music, with Angie Carozzo providing vocals.
 Once Defever met Karin Oliver in college, he recruited her to become the band's primary vocalist.
 The album still credits Carozzo as a member, although very few of her vocals remain in the finished product (tracks 10 and 11), and she left the band shortly after the album's release.

+Critical reception

+Trouser Press noted that "upon its first appearance, Livonia was justifiably regarded as yet another sojourn into 4AD atmospherics: in its moody, ethereal translucence, coupled with femme vox and a seeming lack of direction, the album seemed doomed to exist in the label's pretty-but-insubstantial ghetto."

 Track listing

-The album was only available in the United States as an import until 1992, when Rykodisc reissued the album on CD, with an instrumental bonus track called "Livonia" appearing at the end of the album.
-The track was only available on the Rykodisc pressing and was not included on any subsequent 4AD reissues.
+The album was available in the United States only as an import until 1992, when Rykodisc reissued the album on CD, with an instrumental bonus track called "Livonia" appearing at the end of the album.
+That bonus track was available only on the Rykodisc pressing and was not included on any subsequent 4AD reissues, until the 2024 archival box How Ghosts Affect Relationships: 1990-1993.